RosterElf Logo

 Jumping straight to PPE

-Risk: Relying on least effective control.
+Risk: Relying on the least effective control.
 Higher risk of harm if PPE fails or isn't worn.

-Solution: Always work through hierarchy of controls.
-Use PPE as last resort.
+Solution: Always work through the hierarchy of controls.
+Use PPE as a last resort only.

 Risk: No evidence of due diligence.
-Harder to demonstrate compliance.
+Harder to demonstrate compliance if investigated.

 Solution: Keep written records of all assessments, including hazards, risks, and controls.